heiskr/heiskr.github.io/_posts/2018-08-27-a-checklist-to-make-your-own-learning-plan.md

 ---
 layout: post
-title: 'A Checklist to Make Your Own Learning Plan'
+title: 'A checklist to make your own learning plan'
 description: 'A research-backed checklist to learn anything you want.'
 image: /images/chk-1.jpeg
 ---